 If you need to tune out the world (or just the sound of your kids fighting), this stress-relieving pose will do it.
 Pro tip: since your forehead will end up on the floor, choose your space wisely.
 There’s nothing like a Cheeto crumb to the eye to kill the vibe.

 Start by kneeling on the floor (or mat) with the tops of your feet laying flat.
 Keep your big toes together, but bring your knees a little further than hip-width apart.
 Keeping your butt on your heels, reach forward as far as you can and rest your forehead on the ground.
 After you’ve held the pose for a minute or so, try creeping your fingers forward a bit more for a deeper stretch.

 #3: Legs-Up-The-Wall Pose

-The key to this pose is staying in it for 5-20 minutes, so make sure you have enough time carved out before you start.
+The key to this pose is staying in it for 5-20 minutes, so make sure you have enough time before you start.
 Haha, I know.

 You’ll want to grab two blankets.
 Fold one up and put it 8-12 inches from the wall.
 The other blanket will go under your head once you’re settled into the pose.

-Having your legs elevated like this is great for circulation, and this pose can also help boost energy and alleviate lower back pain.
+Elevating your legs like this is great for circulation, and this pose can also help boost energy and alleviate lower back pain.